elastx/DoC/README.md

 # sudo system-docker ps

 5. Check version
-# sudo os -v
+# sudo ros -v

 6. List available OS versions
 # sudo ros os list

-7. If yout want to upgrade you can run
+7. If you want to upgrade you can run
 # sudo ros upgrade

 8. You will find system and docker logs here